-Biological markers of radiation exposure are important tools for determining radiation doses for exposed or suspected exposed individuals following a mass-casualty radiation accident or incident (Swartz et al., 2014).
-Members of the European Union (EU) 7th Framework Programme (FP7) (Realising the European Network of Biodosimetry (RENEB) retrospective dosimetry mutual assistance network and European Radiation Dosimetry Group (EURADOS) Working Group (WG) 10 on retrospective dosimetry have been developing and validating existing and new physical and biological exposure markers, to ensure that network members are ready to provide retrospective dosimetry to support emergency responders in the event of a large scale radiological event.
-Rapid biodosimetric categorization of individuals suspected of being exposed to ionising radiation is based on dose information from the individual RENEB assays - the biological techniques based on scoring of dicentrics (DIC), micronuclei (MN), gamma-H2AX foci, prematurely condensed chromosomes (PCC), and the physical techniques of electron paramagnetic resonance (EPR) and optically stimulated luminescence (OSL) (Kulka et al., 2015; 2016).
+Biological markers of radiation exposure are important tools for determining radiation doses for exposed or suspected exposed individuals following a mass-casualty radiation accident or incident (Swartz et al. 2014).
+Members of the European Union (EU) 7th Framework Programme (FP7) Realizing the European Network of Biodosimetry (RENEB) retrospective dosimetry mutual assistance network and European Radiation Dosimetry Group (EURADOS) Working Group (WG) 10 on retrospective dosimetry have been developing and validating existing and new physical and biological exposure markers, to ensure that network members are ready to provide retrospective dosimetry to support emergency responders in the event of a large scale radiological event.
+Rapid biodosimetric categorization of individuals suspected of being exposed to ionizing radiation is based on dose information from the individual RENEB assays - the biological techniques based on scoring of dicentrics (DIC), micronuclei (MN), gamma-H2AX foci, prematurely condensed chromosomes (PCC), and the physical techniques of electron paramagnetic resonance (EPR) and optically stimulated luminescence (OSL) (Kulka et al. 2015, 2016).

 In the initial phase of a response to a mass casualty exposure scenario, triage of individuals for medical purposes is generally based solely on where individuals were and for how long together with the presence/absence of prodromal signs.
 However, the stress and uncertainty following such an event and the inherent inter-individual variability mean that these criteria are known to be unreliable.
-Thus the need for more quantitative secondary triage methods, which can be provided by the biodosimetry community, is well documented (Sullivan et al., 2013).
-Although the main focus of large scale accident biodosimetry is rapid dose estimation to assist emergency responders in identifying those in greatest need of medical intervention, it is important to keep in mind that all biological and physical methods of retrospective dosimetry result in dose estimates with non-zero uncertainties, and the incertitude associated with biological dose estimates can be considerable.
-Methods of uncertainty estimation for screening doses and biodosimetry triage or rapid categorization were previously developed under the EU FP7 multi-disciplinary biodosimetric tools to manage high scale radiological casualties (MULTIBIODOSE) project (Jaworska et al., 2015).
-Under RENEB, work has continued to refine the biological and statistical aspects of the assays to ensure readiness of the community to respond to a radiological or nuclear accident or incident (Barnard et al., 2015; Kulka et al., 2015; Abend et al., 2016).
+Thus the need for more quantitative secondary triage methods, which can be provided by the biodosimetry community, is well documented (Sullivan et al. 2013).
+Although the main focus of large scale accident biodosimetry is rapid dose estimation to assist emergency responders in identifying those in greatest

+CONTACT Dr Elizabeth A. Ainsbury 🖾 liz.ainsbury@phe.gov.uk 🗈 Public Health England Centre for Radiation, Chemical and Environmental Hazards (PHE), Chilton, Oxfordshire, UK need of medical intervention, it is important to keep in mind that all biological and physical methods of retrospective dosimetry result in dose estimates with non-zero uncertainties, and the incertitude associated with biological dose estimates can be considerable.
+Methods of uncertainty estimation for screening doses and biodosimetry triage or rapid categorization were previously developed under the EU FP7 multidisciplinary biodosimetric tools to manage high scale radiological casualties (MULTIBIODOSE) project (Jaworska et al. 2015).
+Under RENEB, work has continued to refine the biological and statistical aspects of the assays to ensure readiness of the community to respond to a radiological or nuclear accident or incident (Barnard et al. 2015; Kulka et al. 2015; Abend et al. 2016).